KiiChain/kiichain-docs/kii-ambassadors.md

 * **2,000 USDT in Rewards for the Top Contributors of the Month.** Climb the leaderboard and secure your reward.
 * Every active ambassador is eligible to receive $300 USD worth of $KII per month, subject to the following conditions:

   * Publish at least 1 original post per week (e.g., thread, infographic, video).
   * Engage (like, retweet, and comment) with every official Kii post shared in the ambassador group.
   * Be active in public Discord channels with at least 3 helpful messages per week.
-  * Complete and submit weekly tasks through our tracking system
+  * Complete and submit weekly tasks through our tracking system.

-&#x20;       _Rewards are vested with a 3-month cliff followed by 18-month linear vesting, and are based on a $100M fully diluted valuation (FDV) for $KII._
+*Rewards are vested with a 3-month cliff followed by 18-month linear vesting, and are based on a $100M fully diluted valuation (FDV) for $KII.*

 ### Ambassador Incentives & Referral-Based Role System

-The KiiAmbassadors program rewards not only consistency and engagement, but also your ability to grow the community by bringing in other qualified contributors.
+The Kii Ambassadors Program rewards consistency, engagement, and the ability to grow the community by bringing in other qualified contributors.

 We’ve created a referral-based role progression system, designed to reward ambassadors who actively expand the program with high-quality participants.